NicholasRaynes/Basic_Web_Development/AdaptiveNavigationBar/README.md

 This navigation bar adapts to different resolutions of the display it is being viewed on, by changing the design of the bar.

-This is accomplished by utilizing media queries and flexbox properties.
+This is accomplished by utilizing media queries and Flexbox properties.

 Design on a PC/Monitor display: